-The school serves a wide catchment area, although the majority of our children (61%) are from outside catchment, showing that we really are a school of choice.
+The school serves a wide catchment area, although the majority of our children (61%) are from outside catchment, showing that we are a school of choice.
 Our main feeder secondary school is The Downs, although children move to a variety of settings.

 The attractions of our school are many - a lovely building, a beautiful rural environment with a large playing field and playground for our pupils to enjoy, committed teachers, support staff and governors.
 The school has an active Parent Teacher Association (Friends of Yattendon School - FOYS) which runs events to raise funds for the school.
-They also commit to funding an enrichment day each term for the whole school, for example, a Roman Gladiator workshop, a STOMP workshop and a Shakespeare workshop last year.

 The school offers a large outdoor space with a variety of areas: field, pond, outdoor classroom and hard surface playground with sport courts.
 The school believes strongly in providing after-school clubs that meet the interests of all our children.
 Sports such as gymnastics, netball, multi-sports, judo and football in addition to a gardening club, street-dance classes, face-painting, coding club and school Choir are all on offer.